macrametv/www.macrame.tv/_posts/2021-04-29-nico-freire.md

     You never assume a designer can do it all.
 That would be just impossible, you think.
 That’s why, when you think of a designer you think specifics; but you dream of Nico Freire.

     **Born in 1981, Nico started falling in love with design at an early age:** “I have this joyful memory of me spending my summers reading “Mafalda”.
 That was my introduction to a visual way of thinking.”
-And when he was a little bit older, his career path became clea**r** when he chose the first and most important costume this design chameleon would ever wear:
+And when he was a little bit older, his career path became clear when he chose the first and most important costume this design chameleon would ever wear:

     `{{space}}`